 I love poring over hotel review websites, destination guidebooks, and travel chat boards to plan out every detail of upcoming vacations.
 This time, however, I had to wing it.
 My son's bout of chicken pox delayed our trip and forced me to revise the itinerary.
-Instead of a trip to Atlanta and Hilton Head Island this spring, our family of four flew to San Francisco at the last minute.
+Instead of our carefully planned to visit to the East Coast, our family of four flew to San Francisco at the last minute.
 Type-A traveler that I am, I worried that a getaway without structure would result in cranky kids and grumpy grown-ups rather than rest and relaxation.
 Our trip was filled with some fun surprises.
 Check out my tips for spending four days in San Francisco with kids.

 The next day we headed back to Pier 39.
-We regarded the sea lions barking and flopping about for a while.
+We watched the sea lions barking and flopping about for a while.
 Then we happened upon a juggling show, which I was “volunteered” to join.
 You would think my preschooler would find it cool to see Mommy on stage, but noooo, she cried the whole time.
 Apparently, she was jealous that I was picked instead of her.
 After that we took the kids for a spin on the double-decker carousel.

 Late in the afternoon we texted San Francisco friends for recommendations on good Chinatown eats.
 Two families pointed us to the same restaurant: House of Nanking.
 The Sizzling Rice Soup, with its lemon-scented broth filled with vegetables and crispy rice, was worth the 40-minute walk from the pier.
 The lightly tempura-battered Salt and Pepper Shrimp with Mushrooms was divine, but the Famous Nanking Sesame Chicken was fatty and not worthy of its name.
 We all got a kick out my Hot Blossoming Flower Tea.
 What started as an innocuous green ball of leaves opened into a lovely pink bouquet floating in my glass.
 There is no kids' menu but you can order thick round chow mein noodles without sauce, vegetables or meat for picky eaters.
-Dishes cost about $9-$14.

 Next we headed to the Golden Gate Park.
 Covering over 1,000 acres, it is even bigger than New York's Central Park.
 In fact, it may be too big.
 There are numerous attractions, like the Academy of Sciences natural history museum, the Conservatory of Flowers, and the Buffalo Paddock where you can view American Bison.
 However, everything is so far spread that you can only plan to hit one, maybe two sites in a single day.
 The park lacked sufficient signage so I purchased a map for a couple of bucks from a little hut that sold post cards and the like.
 We were stopped frequently by other visitors who wanted to take a peek at the map so they could figure out where the heck they were in the massive park.

 After a long walk from the underground parking garage, we finally caught a glimpse of the Children's Playground.
-Karissa shouted, “Mommy!
+My daughter shouted, “Mommy!
 That’s the biggest playground I ever saw in my whole life!”
 She took off running and joined up with the other children working industriously together on an assembly line of fun in a stream of water that ran through the sand.
 Young children played on standard slides, swings, and climbing structures while older kids slid on torn pieces of cardboard down a two-story cement slide built into a hill.

 Again we texted San Fran acquaintances, this time to inquire about Italian food.
 We took their advice and headed to Mona Lisa in Little Italy.
 It was a fabulous spot for families: busy, noisy, with lots of colorful eye candy.
 It's the kind of place where waiters coo, “Bello bambino!” at your toddler, and the tables are squished together creating forced camaraderie with neighboring diners.